 ‘You have to write a book about it’ said a third sector Chief Executive I had been coaching.
 ‘You have all that experience of coaching CEOs though crisis and you have to share it.’

 That was just the spark, in October 2016, that I needed.
 Having been coaching CEOs since 2002 the time had come to share.

-Although the source data comes from CEOs, the ‘good leaders’ are all of those who lead organisations which deliver social benefit and their ‘bad trouble’ is the drama between CEOs, chairs and boards.
+We learn by stories, always have, always will.
+This story is a real one, of many and for the many third sector leaders who are navigating the turbulent and sometimes dangerous waters swirling around CEOs, chairs and boards.
+The ‘good leaders’ are all of those who lead organisations which deliver social benefit and their ‘bad trouble’ is the drama between CEOs, chairs and boards.

 ’Wild Waters’ mixes the fantastical with the mundane, the real and unreal, weird night happenings with waking life.
 It’s a business how-to book delivered by means of an engaging story.
 It will captivate leaders who have a short attention span while facing big challenges.

 *Have you been in ‘wild waters’?
 What do you know now that you wish you had known then?
 What have you learned and what would you like to pass on to third sector leaders?
 I’d love to hear from you.
 (And if you’re in wild waters right now, contact me too)